emmericp/Perfy/Accuracy.md

 Two results are a bit odd an warrant further investigation:

-### DBT:UpdateBars() is reported lower instead of higher

-For `DBT:UpdateBars` Perfy reports a lower utilization whereas it reports a higher utilization everywhere else.
+### DBT:UpdateBars() is reports a lower time, everything else reports a higher time
-My first guess was that this is somehow related to the usage of `table.sort`, but the comparison functions are only called a total of 82 times with a runtime of 314 µs including overhead (19 µs excluding overhead).

-TODO: Investigate more.
-Another hypothesis is that this is related to this function can show up multiple times in a stack trace, maybe the logic to calculate total time is wrong in either Perfy or the builtin profiler.
+This is because the most commonly executed path in the function is just a tight loop calling some WoW API functions.
+Perfy does not add extra overhead to these functions -- but the builtin profiler does.
+This can be validated by running Perfy with and without the builtin profiler enabled: it adds 11% overhead to this function.
+For other functions such as `stringFromTimer` or `AnimateEnlarge` it only adds 3% and 5% respectively.

+This means it's not Perfy that is wrong here but the builtin profiler.
+Again, neither of these is perfect.

 ### stringFromTimer() has a 22% discrepancy